top of page

 Most football programs already have the right ingredients.

-• They must recognize information quickly
+• Recognize information quickly

 • Recall assignments

-• Reset after mistakes.
+• Reset after mistakes

 These demands show up every Saturday.

-But they aren’t always supported during the week.
+They aren’t always trained during the week.

 Football Player Portrait